RLFANS.COM - Three Good Years

-Three Good Years is the title of my latest novel (number 6 in my Ashurst series).
+I am the author of the novel "Three Good Years" the sixth in my Ashurst series.
 It is set against a background of Work, Family Life, Saving the NHS and Rugby League during the 2006, 07 and 08 seasons.
+This coming Friday (November 9th) I will be in Waterstones in Wakefield signing copies of this novel from 11.30 onwards.

 Among the chapter titles are